geoadmin/mf-chsdi3/chsdi/static/doc/source/api/faq/index.rst

 Which layers have a tooltip?
 ****************************

 Not all the layers have a tooltip.
-Below there is the complete list all the layers that have a tooltip:
+Below, you can find the complete list all the layers that have a tooltip:

 .. raw:: html